-I became a pioneer in the digital universe twenty-seven years ago, when I logged in to the LexisNexis research service as a first-year law student at Howard University School of Law.
+Digital Sisterhood shares how I became a pioneer in the digital universe in the mid 1980s when I logged in to the LexisNexis research service as a first-year law student at Howard University School of Law.
 I was immediately smitten with what the World Wide Web could do.
 Later, while attending the UN Fourth World Conference on Women in Beijing, China, in 1995, I found myself in an Internet café, where I experienced an interaction that changed my life.

 Over time, through interactions and conversations both online and in-person, I developed the concept of “digital sisterhood.”
 Embracing this revolutionary concept led to a complete career reinvention that finally allowed me to embrace my enormous creative spirit.
 I found in my digital sisters true “sheroes” and virtual mentors.
 My blogging and social media adventures highlight the lessons I learned in the process, the reasons I launched the Digital Sisterhood Network, and the experiences that caused me to adopt what I term the “fierce living” commitments.